-springbig Implements Social Equity Program In Support Of Marginalized Communities In Cannabis
+springbig Implements Social Equity Program in Support of Marginalized Communities in Cannabis

-springbig SBIG SBIGW introduced its social equity program.
+BOCA RATON, Fla., Aug.
+23, 2022 (GLOBE NEWSWIRE) -- springbig (the "Company") SBIG SBIGW))), a leading provider of SaaS-based marketing solutions, consumer mobile app experiences, and omnichannel loyalty programs to the cannabis industry, today introduced its social equity program.
 The newly launched initiative aims to provide equitable opportunities for social equity license holders in marginalized communities that have been disproportionately impacted by the War on Drugs.

 springbig extends its commitment to elevating social equity license holders through its comprehensive loyalty+ program.
 Program participants will have access to 60,000 text messaging credits, discounted startup fees and reduced loyalty+ program costs.
 The loyalty+ program also includes the following features: